Table of Contents

-Due to chronic exposure to gravity, facial fat drops to the lower part of the face.
-As a result, the skin loses its support and cavities that make the face appear to have sunk.
-The skin and fat that migrates downwards herniates under the jaw and behind the chin which strengthens the sagging effect.
+Due to chronic exposure to gravity, facial fat descends to the lower part of the the face.
+As a result, the skin loses its support and cavities that cause the face seems to have dropped.
+The skin and fat that migrates downward herniates under the jaw and behind the chin strengthening the hanging effect.

 The aging processes do not end with the skin

-But the aging processes do not end with the skin and its fat layers.
+But the aging process does not end with the skin and its fat layer.
 Although it may seem that the bony component of the face remains relatively stable, it also changes over time.
-The bone structure does not build itself up.
-Over time, we can thus see an overall and gradual decrease in mass that causes differences in face shape.
+The bone structure does not build itself.
+Thus, over time we can see an overall and gradual reduction in mass that causes differences in facial shape.
 This loss of support makes the cheekbones and nose appear more prominent.
-And in combination with the effects of ongoing erosion and hanging, it improves the visibility of the fine lines and wrinkles.
+And combined with the effects of ongoing hollowing and sagging, it improves the visibility of fine lines and wrinkles.

 Since the majority of the non-surgical facial rejuvenation methods do not work under the skin tissues, we will take a closer look at the skin and the aging process that takes place in the skin layers.